vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Purana, a silver coin 122, 420n, rivers etc. 509; for incest 533-34 ; for judges taking bribes and for minis

-Purāna 10. i ters disposing of a matter wrongly
+Purāṇa 10. i ters disposing of a matter wrongly

-Purānas, are rich in Dharmasastra 386; for making breaches in a
+Purāṇas, are rich in Dharmasastra 386; for making breaches in a

 material 871; are authoritative for boundary 509; for misappropriation

 all people 853; conflict between of the property of guilds and other

-smrtis and Purānas 871-873; pro groups 489; for moneylenders
+smrtis and Purāṇas 871-873; pro groups 489; for moneylenders

 cedure of coronation in 72; state charging interest exceeding ratesi